Smart Contract Interactions using clio

 Step 1: Insert a record

-First, let’s have Jack insert or update his own record.
+Now, let’s have jack insert or update his own record.

 You could use block explorer to inspect the table and the transactions.